ErillLab/pHunter/Documentation/benchmarking.md

-Note to myself: Make sure to deal with unzip dist in pHunt

 As discussed in `user_manual.md`, several changes were made in **pHunt** that were not offered in the **Phisite Promoter Hunter**, including calculating the final score as a summation of Log-Likelihood Ratios and using a smaller window size to compute Gibbs Free Energy.

 The following document seeks to explore the performance effects of some of these changes